Click here to return to Home Page

 Edward C. Cortis - Worthing's First Photographer

 Edward Charles Cortis photographed several buildings in Worthing during the late 1850s and presumably took photographic portraits at his father's chemist shop at 12 South Street, Worthing.
 Edward Cortis excelled in chemistry and botany and at the age of twenty he had been awarded two medals by the Pharmaceutical Society.
 Charles Cortis was a Dispensing and Pharmaceutical Chemist and it was natural for his son to assist him in the preparation of his remedies.
-Edward's father, Charles Cortis, also sold photographic chemicals and apparatus for photography at his shop in South Street.
+Charles Cortis, Edward's father, also sold photographic chemicals and apparatus for photography at his shop in South Street.
 Edward Charles Cortis produced some of the earliest photographic images of Worthing, but by 1861 he was a Professor of Chemistry and he abandoned photography to concentrate on scientific research.
 As Edward Charles Cortis Stanford he settled in Scotland in the 1860s and eventually became the owner of a large chemical works in Clydebank. [ see Cortis biography ]

 Early Portrait Photographers in Worthing

-Harvey Goble (c1822-1867) was the first inhabitant of Worthing to pursue a career as a professional photographer.
+Harvey Goble (c1822-1867) was the first inhabitant of Worthing to pursue a long-term career as a professional photographer.
 Around 1857, Harvey Goble erected a wooden photographic studio on the Pleasure Grounds which bordered Chapel Road and South Street.
 Harvey Goble's studio was set up on the field alongside Chapel Road, opposite Ann Street.
 Edward Snewin, an ancient inhabitant of Worthing, recalled that the Commissioners of the town ordered the removal of the wooden studio and "Mr. Goble's studio was put on wheels and taken to Belle Vue."

 [ABOVE] A carte-de-visite portrait of Mr D. Lewis by Harvey Goble of Worthing.